 - Sometimes when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine medication or the vaccine, you will pay only your share of the cost.
+You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine medication or the vaccine, you will pay nothing.